johnwaterworth/playbook/playbook.md

 We do our very best to work to a [sustainable pace](#sustainable-pace).
 But sometimes, when we're approaching a firm deadline or a launch, or a client is having an emergency, we work longer hours than normal.
 From time to time, there's an emergency that means we have to work during unsociable hours to solve the problem.
 Neither of these happen very often, but they are a normal part of life at dxw.

 ### Remuneration
-dxw will institute a cost of living rise each year from April 2017.
+dxw will institute a cost of living rise each year on 1st April.
 The percentage will be set by the CPI Index (https://www.ons.gov.uk/economy/inflationandpriceindices) as of 1st April each year.

-If you have passed your probation, you will receive your raise in the April payroll.
-For those team members who are recent joiners, you will received your raise in the month you successfully complete your probation, it will be the same percentage as of 1st April CPI that year.
+- If you have passed your probation, you will receive your raise in the April payroll.
+- For those team members who joined prior to 1st April of that year, but haven't yet passed probation, you will receive your raise in the month you successfully complete it and it will be the same percentage as of 1st April CPI that year.
+- If you joined on or after 1st April (that year), you will not be eligible for a cost of living rise until the following April.
+- If you are leaving during April you will not receive the cost of living raise.

 ### Holiday
 We use BreatheHR to manage holiday requests.